Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 This might be loud noises, bright lights, certain textures, or strong smells, for example.

 They may also avoid environments that trigger these sensory experiences, such as crowded places, noisy environments, or certain clothing fabrics.
+Sensory sensitivities often lead to such avoidance.

-It can limit their ability to engage in social activities, or participate in certain activities at school.
+It can limit their ability to engage in social activities or participate in certain activities at school.

 This issue can also affect the families of autistic teens, because it can mean they have to be more cautious about the family activities, outings or holidays they choose.